Skip to main content

 Financial Aid

-• Contact them before you withdraw
+• Contact them to ask for guidance before you withdraw

 • If vocational rehabilitation paid for your tuition/fees, contact your voc-rehab counselor.